kevinburke/tecate/README.md

 ### Catching Bugs

-Tecate will display an error message if you messed up your HTML.
+Tecate will display an error message straight to the page if you messed up your HTML.
 Here are some of the bugs it can catch for you:

 ##### Missing a Closing Tag